Ventus218/SAP-assignment-03/README.md

 ### Handling HTTP Requests

-"Read" requests are trivial to handle, they just ask the query model and give the answer as a response.
+"Read" requests are trivial to handle, they just ask the query model and receive the answer as a response.

 "Write" requests are more difficult to handle, especially because the command side doesn't have any knowledge about the current state of the system and this means it cannot undestand if a request is valid or not (for example updating the state of a bike if it doesn't exist).